Plots a Venn diagram for two or more data subsets.

 - Data: entire data with a column indicating whether an instance was selected or not

 The Venn Diagram widget displays logical relations between datasets by showing the number of common data instances (rows) or the number of shared features (columns).
 Selecting a part of the visualization outputs the corresponding instances or features.

 - Select whether to count common features or instances.

-- Select whether to include duplicates or to output only unique rows (applicable only when matching by instances).
-If Auto commit is on, changes are automatically communicated to other widgets.
+- Select whether to include duplicates or to output only unique rows; applicable only when matching instances by values of variables.

 The easiest way to use the Venn Diagram is to select data subsets and find matching instances in the visualization.
 We use the breast-cancer dataset to select two subsets with Select Rows widget - the first subset is that of breast cancer patients aged between 40 and 49 and the second is that of patients with a tumor size between 20 and 29.
 The Venn Diagram helps us find instances that correspond to both criteria, which can be found in the intersection of the two circles.